GitoriousLispBackup/eql/my_app/README.txt

 =====

-1) This example/template consists of a single Lisp file (lisp/my.lisp).
+Prepare:

-  a) add all of your lisp files to the variable *lisp-files* in make-my-lib.lisp
+  - in "make.lisp", add all of your lisp files to *lisp-files* (see "lisp/")

-    (assuming that all of your lisp files are in lisp/)
+  - adapt main.cpp (translations, initial Lisp form to evaluate, package name).

-  b) do: (that is, use your EQL executable to build your library)
+Build:

-    eql make-my-lib.lisp
+  remove "tmp/" (if present)

-2) Adapt the main.cpp (translations, initial Lisp form to evaluate, package name).
+  eql make.lisp

-3) Do:
+  qmake

-  remove the directory tmp/ (if present) qmake make (MSVC: nmake)
+  make (MSVC: nmake)

-Now you should find a my_app executable.
+Now you should find a "my_app" executable.